India News | Smog Towers ‘quick Fix', No Scientific Evidence They Tackle Pollution Long-term: Experts | LatestLY

 Another 25-metre tower, built by the Central government at Anand Vihar, is expected to become operational by August 31.

 Each tower costs around Rs.
 22 crore.
-The two towers will have 1,200 air filters.
-Air will be sucked in from the top of the tower, filtered, and released through the fans at the bottom.
+Air will be sucked in from the top of the tower, filtered, and released through fans at the bottom.

 Arguing that anti-smog towers are an ineffective means to control pollution, environment experts raised concerns over their feasibility and said there are no studies to assess the impact of this technology on ambient air quality.

-Environmentalist Harjeet Singh noted that the installation of the smog tower in Delhi is just a quick-fix solution.
-It will provide immediate relief from air pollution, and that too in a small catchment area.
+Environmentalist Harjeet Singh noted that the installation of the smog tower in Delhi is just a quick fix solution.
+It will provide immediate relief from air pollution, and that too only in a small catchment area.

 "We must tackle the root causes of air pollution and promote green public transport, adopt better waste management practices and switch to renewable energy,” Singh told PTI.